-How Many Real Estate Agents Can a Buyer Work With?
+How Real Estate Brokerages Work

-Almost every listing goes into MLS and all agents have access.
-Very few of us in Sacramento work with pocket listings, so we don't keep our inventory a secret.
-We expose our homes for sale to the largest pool of buyers possible because that practice brings the highest price.
-Buyers should choose a buyer's agent the buyer likes and trusts and stick with that agent.
+Almost every listing goes into MLS, and all agents have access.
+Agents expose their homes for sale to the largest pool of buyers possible, because that generally brings the highest price and attracts the most buyers.

 All real estate agents work for a broker or are the broker themselves.
 Attempting to work with more than one exposes you to the risk of not receiving their services, as that violates their code of ethics.